SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_3/Activity_3.md/Printing_Patterns_B.md

    *  4.1.
 If the input is valid (numeric or greaterthan zero), go to step 5.

    * 4.2.
-If the input is invalid (non- numeric or lessthan zero), Print "Invalid input" and goto step 10.
+If the input is invalid (non- numeric or lessthan zero), Print "Invalid input" and goto step 8.

 Step 5. **Initialize** a loop

   * 5.1.
 Outer Loop: For i from rows to 1
   * 5.2.
 Inner Loop: For ch from 'A' to 'A' + i

- Step 6. **Print** ch with space in between
+ Step 6. **Print** ch with space in between.

  Step 7. **Print** a newline after the inner loop